kenhkan/morrison/README.md

 ## Writing FBP-aware components

-Sometimes the component designer does not want Vyzzi to automatically marshal data so that a Unix-like program just works.
+Sometimes the component developer does not want Vyzzi to automatically marshal data so that a Unix-like program just works.
 A scenario is when array ports are needed.
 The concept of array ports is unique to FBP, an equivalent to which does not exist in the Unix-like world.
-In that case, the designer must write the wrapper herself to leverage the feature.
+In that case, the developer must write the wrapper herself to leverage the feature.

 An FBP-aware component designates itself as such by setting the attribute